timchiii/pushToTalk/README.md

    - ![Rainbow Example](https://github.com/timchiii/pushToTalk/blob/main/ledBlue.jpg?raw=true)

-**PS**
+### PS
 I know what you're thinking, the gold is ugly.
+You are correct.
 It was already in the printer.
+Better pictures will be uploaded after printing in a different filament.